sfdcbrewery/sriharideep.github.io/_posts/2017-12-11-HelloSalesforceDX.md

 ```
            OR

-set default use by using alias:
+set default user by using alias:

 ```
 sfdx force:config:set defaultusername=devorg